HIPAA Compliance in AWS

 AWS Security At Rest

 AWS Key Management Service (AWS KMS) is a service provided by AWS to manage and control encryption keys.
 These encryption keys can be used to encrypt data.
-KMS can integrate with following AWS services:
+KMS can integrate with the following AWS services:

 - Amazon Elastic Compute Cloud (EC2)